 - Make them shine.
 One of the handiest tricks to make your quartz countertops look brand new is to clean them with window cleaner.
 Grab a bottle of your favorite surface cleaner and spray it on the countertops, just like you did in step two.
 Buff it off with another microfiber cloth and enjoy the fruits of your labor!

 Alternatively, you could also use a specially formulated cleaner like those offered by Therapy and Supreme Surface.
 These can be used in place of the window cleaner to add a soft shine to your counters.
-These cleaners polish and protect your countertops as you clean, making them a wise investment compared to regular window cleaner.
+These cleaners polish and protect your countertops as you clean, making them a wise investment compared to regular window cleaners.

 How to Remove Stains from Quartz Countertops